-Banking of a newborn baby’s stem cells after birth is an increasingly popular option for parents as a sort of additional health insurance policy for their baby and other family members.
-The procedure involves obtaining 3-5 oz of fetal cord blood usually from a clamped umbilical cord.
-The blood is then shipped to a cord blood bank where the stem cells are processed and preserved at sub zero temperature for a fee.
+Banking of a fetal stem cells after birth is an increasingly popular option for health savvy parents.
+It provides a sort of additional health insurance policy for baby and other family members.
+Fetal cord blood banking involves obtaining 3-5 oz of umbilical cord blood.
+Delayed cord clamping is not given as an option.

 To date, cord blood has been used to successfully treat over 70 diseases including leukemia, sickle cell anemia, non-Hodgkins lymphoma, and Hodgkins disease among others.
 Cord blood has a 25% chance of being a genetic match for full siblings and a 50% chance for parents.
 Of course, cord blood is a perfect match for the baby it came from.

-Cord Clamping Procedure
+Rapid vs Delayed Cord Clamping

 In fact, delay in cord cutting appears to be of primary benefit to the baby and of little concern for the health of the mother.
-It may well prove inconvenient for hospital birthing staff, however, which is why discussion of your desire to delay the cord cutting needs to be discussed well in advance of the birth even if you don’t plan to bank your baby’s cord blood!
+It may well prove inconvenient for hospital birthing staff, however.
+This is why discussion of your desire to delay the cord cutting needs to be discussed well in advance of the birth.
+Such a conversation is important even if you don’t plan to bank your baby’s cord blood!

 Sarah, The Healthy Home Economist